lorn666/lorn666.github.io/_pages/about.md

 # 🔥 News
-- 2025.9: 🎉🎉 Our paper **"Solving Inequality Proofs with Large Language Models"** is accepted at **NeurIPS 2025** as a **Spotlight**!
+- 2025.9: 🎉🎉 Our paper [Solving Inequality Proofs with Large Language Models](https://arxiv.org/abs/2506.07927) is accepted at [NeurIPS 2025](https://nips.cc/Conferences/2025) as a **Spotlight**!

-- 2025.1: 🎉🎉 Finished my new paper **Auto-Verify: A Plug-and-Play Step-wise Verification and Self-Correction Pipeline in Mathematical Reasoning**!
+- 2025.1: 🎉🎉 Finished our new paper [Auto-Verify: A Plug-and-Play Step-wise Verification and Self-Correction Pipeline in Mathematical Reasoning](https://lorn666.github.io/)!

 <span class='anchor' id='-Coursework'></span>